alexirpan/alexirpan.github.io/_posts/2021-01-05-flash-games.markdown

 Recruit minions, send them on missions to earn money, advance through the tech tree, upgrade your base, and fight off the good guys that try to stop you.

-A lot of the features are sort of useless, or aren't cost effective.
-For example, in my many plays through the game, I've never found a use for the henchmen, they're too expensive compared to just buying more guys after they die in combat.
+A lot of the features are sort of useless.
+For example, in my many plays through the game, I've never found a use for the henchmen.
+They're too expensive compared to just buying more guys after they die in combat.
 I also don't like that you can only plan and execute 1 mission at a time.
-It really limits the potential multitasking, and once you're in the late game you're mostly just waiting for loading bars to finish and watching your minions mow down enemy forces.
+It really limits the multitasking ceiling, and once you're in the late game you're mostly waiting for progress bars to finish.
-Despite this, something about the core gameplay loop of steal cash -> use cash to buy upgrades and plan other missions -> repeat works for me.
-The game is on the easy side, but I don't think that's a bad thing.
+Besides that, I don't have complaints about the game.
+The core gameplay loop of steal cash -> use cash to buy upgrades and plan other missions -> repeat works for me, and the theming is on point.
+It's just plain *fun* to play the villain.

 Epic Battle Fantasy 3 + 4 + 5